Autoimmune Disease

 Autoimmune Diseases in Reproductive Organs

-• Endometriosis is a condition when cells similar to the endometrium (an inner lining of the uterus) grow on the outer layer of the uterus which is mostly found on the ovaries, fallopian tubes, and the tissues that cover the uterus and ovaries.
-Infertility, pain in the pelvic region, and heavy menstrual flow are some of the common symptoms.
+- Endometriosis is a condition when cells similar to the endometrium (an inner lining of the uterus) grow on the outer layer of the uterus which is mostly found on the ovaries, fallopian tubes, and the tissues that cover the uterus and ovaries.
+Pain in the pelvic region and heavy menstrual flow are some of the common symptoms.

-• Autoimmune orchitis is a rare autoimmune disease characterized by testicular pain and inflammation.
-This disease can lead to infertility and the termination of active sperm.
+- Autoimmune orchitis is a rare autoimmune disease characterized by testicular pain and inflammation.

 Autoimmune Disease in Salivary glands